Our Pikoneers

 The training period

 There is no real classical training scheme at PIKON.
-The interests and knowledge of the people themselves are taken into consideration and a personal schedule is made for each new colleague.
-During Elseline’s training, she got included in customer projects very soon.
+The interests and knowledge of the people themselves are taken into consideration and a personal schedule is made for each new colleague after basic coaching sessions.
+During Hanna’s training, she got included in customer projects very soon.
 She mainly attended meetings and observed her colleagues working in the customers’ SAP systems.
 This way of training gave her an immediate picture of how things work in real life.
 Another way of learning the job skills was through specific one-on-one trainings she received from colleagues and the management team.
 She is currently working out complete customer demos and supporting her colleagues with their customer projects.

-A tip from Elseline for recently graduated students
+A tip from Hanna for recently graduated students

 Learn more about life at PIKON